wighawag/redstone-composability-hackathon/README.md

 this will give you a world address

-then in the current repo, navgate to contracts folder
+then move back into this repo ([redstone-composability-hackathon](https://github.com/wighawag/redstone-composability-hackathon/))_, navgate to contracts folder

 ensure you have a .env file with `WORLD_ADDRESS=0xf18058eaf60e826f0afdf2859a80716b587d5359`